tobie/specref/README.md

 ### Daily Auto-Updating

 There are scripts that pull fresh data from IETF and W3C and update `biblio.json`.
-These have now run daily.
-Their outputed tested, comitted and deployed without human intervention.
-You should now always enjoy up to date content.
+These are now run daily.
+Their output is tested, comitted and deployed without human intervention.
+Content should now always be up to date.

 ### Manual Changes